xushuhere/Grocery-List/GroupProject/Docs/UserManual.md

 #![alt tag](Images/screenshot_edititem_saved.png)

 ## 5 Conclusion
 This is the alpha version of grocery list manger.
 It has the ability to add/edit shopping list, add item to the list by hierarchical search or specified name search.
-In addition, user can add item by specified search and save it to database for future use and add it to current list.
+In addition, users can add item by specified search and save it to database for future use and add it to current list.